MZOs: Good Land Use Planning Takes Time

 Ultimately, however, the CFFO sees the best land use planning decisions coming from land use planning processes that include public input and local knowledge.
 Democracy and the process for public posting and input does take time, but this is the best way to suitably balance the many competing demands for land use in our diverse Ontario communities.

-Suzanne Armstrong is Director of Policy and Research for the Christian Farmers Federation of Ontario.
+Suzanne Armstrong is Director of Policy & Research for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, CKNX Wingham, and CHLP Listowel.